 In Denmark, the Systemic Risk Council (the Council) is the macroprudential authority.
-The Council is responsible for monitoring and identifying systemic risks in Denmark and for proposing initiatives aimed at mitigating future financial crises.
-Monitoring of systemic risks is a key aspect of the work performed by the Council.
-This note offers insight into the monitoring conducted by the Council.
+The Council is responsible for monitoring and identifying systemic risks in Denmark and for proposing initiatives aimed at mitigating future

-1 For a description of developments leading up to and during the financial crisis, see the report The financial crisis in

-Denmark - causes, consequences and lessons (link).
+For a description of developments leading up to and during the financial crisis, see the report The financial crisis in Denmark - causes, consequences and lessons (link).